xairy/raw-gadget/README.md

 - Also see [TODOs](#todo) for a list of other missing features.

 These are not foundational limitations of the technology but rather just features missing from the implementation.
-They might implemented in the future.
+They might be implemented in the future.

 In addition, different UDCs have their own limitations: